Will-Hellinger/confluence-crawler/readme.md

 - If you have specifical types of links to ignore, the link_ignore_types checks the start of each link for the starting ignore type.
 - Change info skip to keep track of specific info as you please.

+Configuration files can be found in the `confluence-crawler` directory within your documents folder.
+For detailed setup instructions, please refer to the [setup guide](/docs/setup.md).

 ```json
 {
     "browser": "Chrome",